UCAT · March 04, 2019

 7. Evaluate the arguments and find the best one

 This type of question asks you to respond to five statements with a Yes or a No. Some students find these questions hard because the answers can seem so subjective.
 But don’t worry - there is a strategy in solving them correctly.
 Remember to focus on objectivity and completeness.
-I would recommend spending between 40-60 seconds on these questions.
+I would recommend you spend between 40-60 seconds on these questions.

 If you’re interested in learning more about the question types covered in the Decision Making section of the UCAT, familiarise yourself with the exam and get some practice, theMSAG offers a 2-day UCAT course that is sure to get you prepared for your UCAT exam!